What Is Account-Based Marketing? Intro and Examples for 2023

 Measuring ABM success

-As with any marketing program, you can measure success in several ways—though ROI and revenue generation are typically the ultimate objectives.
-ABM aims to shorten the sales cycle and boost revenue with an improved ROI.
+As with any marketing program, success can be measured in several ways, although ROI and revenue generation are typically the ultimate objectives.

-- Average contract value.
+• Average contract value.
 Since ABM targets high-value accounts, the average contract value should be higher than the average value of all accounts.

-- Win rate.
+• Win rate.
 Super-focused targeting and account-level customization should result in a higher-than-average conversion rate.

-- Sales cycle length.
+• Sales cycle length.
 ABM skips a lot of the lead generation and sales cycle process, potentially decreasing the time from the point of first engagement to closing a sale.

-- Net promoter score.
+• Net promoter score.
 This index, ranging from -100 to 100, measures customers’ willingness to recommend your products or services.
 ABM aims to develop stronger relationships with various individuals in a client’s organization and create a more enjoyable buyer journey.
 This can increase customer satisfaction and lead to a higher net promoter score.

 Account-based marketing ideas